Detecting Hate Speech with GPT-3: Results

 \subsection{Few-shot learning -- mixed category}

 }

-The results of the mixed-category few-shot experiments are presented in Table \ref{tab:fewshotmixed}.
-Among the ten sets of examples, Example Set 2 yields the best performance, as the model has the highest number of matches, 180, and the lowest number of mismatches, 60.
-In other words, the accuracy under the mixed category few-shot setting with Example Set 2 is 75 per cent.
-The example set that yields the worst results is Example Set 9, in which there are 137 matches and 103 mismatches.
-The accuracy rate with Example Set 9 is 57.1 per cent.
-The difference between Example Sets 2 and 9 suggests that, although the models are provided with same number of examples, the content of the examples also affects how the model makes inferences.
+The results of the mixed-category few-shot experiments are presented in Table \ref{tab:fewshotmixed-summary}, and Appendix \ref{appendxbmuxedubsnorinstruction} provides additional detail.
+Among the ten sets of examples, Example Set 10 yields the best performance in terms of accuracy (91 per cent) and F1 score (87 per cent) for racist comments.
+The model performs with similar accuracy for identifying racist comments across most of the example sets (approximately 87 per cent), however the highest F1 score results from Example Set 10 once again.
+The example set that yields the worst results in identifying racist text in terms of F1 score is Example Set 8, which has an F1 score of 69 per cent (and the lowest accuracy at 70 per cent) for this dataset.
+The example set that yields the worst results in identifying sexist text in terms of F1 score is Example Set 9, which has an F1 score of 69 per cent (and the lowest accuracy at 76 per cent) for this dataset.
+The differences between Example Sets 8, 9, and 10 suggest that, although the models are provided with the same number of examples, the content of the examples also affects how the model makes inferences.
+Overall, the mixed-category few-shot setting performs roughly the same in terms of identifying sexist text and racist text.
+It also has distinctly higher accuracy and F1 score overall than the zero-shot, one-shot, and single-category few-shot settings for both racist and sexist text.

 The unique generated answers are listed in Table \ref{tab:fewshotmixedanswersnoinstruct}.
-Under the mixed-category setting, the model is observed to generate answers that are out of scope.
+These are the response of GPT-3 that we obtain when we ask the model to classify statements, but do not provide examples that would serve to limit the responses.
+Under the mixed-category setting, the model generates many answers that are out of scope.
 For instance, other than `sexist', `racist', and `neither', we also see answers such as `transphobic', `hypocritical', `Islamophobic', and `ableist'.
-In some cases, the model even classifies a text passage into more than one category, such as `sexist, racist' and `sexist, misogynistic'.
-The full list contains eighty different answers instead of three.
+In some cases, the model even classifies a text passage into more than one category, such as `sexist, racist' and `sexist and misogynistic'.
+The full list contains 143 different answers instead of three.

+The results presented for each category of text include the classifications of comments that were labelled as `neither' and the category in question.
+For the purposes of our analysis, a classification was considered a true positive if the answer outputted by GPT-3 contained a category that matched the comment's label.
+For example, if a comment was labelled `sexist' and the comment was classified by the model as `sexist, racist', this was considered a true positive in the classification of sexist comments.
+If a comment was labelled `sexist' and the comment was classified by the model as `racist', `transphobic', `neither', etc, then this was considered a false negative.